ValerioPieroni/valeriopieroni.github.io/_pages/about.md

 Welcome!
 I am a PhD candidate in Economics at Universitat Autònoma de Barcelona and Barcelona GSE.
 My supervisor is <a href="http://r-santaeulalia.net/" target="_blank">Raul Santaeulalia-Llopis</a>.

-My interests lie in the field of Quantitative Macroeconomics, with a focus on the interactions between economic inequality, household heterogeneity, and the macroeconomy.
+My interests lie in the field of Quantitative Macroeconomics, with a focus on economic inequality and household heterogeneity.
 I am also interested in Monetary and computational economics.